b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Nelsons-Plane.md

 &nbsp;

 ## What actually happened, then?
-I wasn't ~~alive~~ there for it.
+I mean, it wasn't *all* a lie&mdash; there was an airplane, after all.

+&nbsp;

-Were I to offer conjecture, I would say that Nelson was one of a small number of passengers flying from SLC to SGU, and an engine failed resulting in some startling turbulence.
+Really, though, I wasn't ~~alive~~ present.
+Were I to speculate, I would say that Nelson was one of a small number of passengers flying from SLC to SGU, and an engine failed resulting in some startling turbulence.
 The pilot took the appropriate steps to minimize risks and made a precautionary landing in Delta well before the plane was in critical danger.

-An engine failing probably shook the small plane, which would be upsetting and frightening to a passenger.
-Nelson likely saw another passenger panicking, and ruminated on the experience after the fact&mdash; considering that "if we really were all spiraling toward death, I'd feel alright with my conscience and moral standing."
+An engine failing probably shook the small plane, which would be upsetting and frightening to any passenger.
+Nelson likely saw another passenger panicking, and ruminated on the experience after the fact— considering that "if we really were all spiraling toward death, I'd feel alright with my conscience and moral standing."
 And since no one else present would corroborate what happened... that engine just fucken *blew up* and there was flaming oil and smoke everywhere and we were definitely in a tailspin, it really donked up this farmer's field after we crash-landed.
 That lady over there was freaking out, but I was really chill and definitely not at all worried or scared.

 &nbsp;